zephyrproject-rtos/zephyr/doc/getting_started/toolchain_custom_cmake.rst

 :file:`TOOLCHAIN_ROOT` directory:

-- :file:`cmake/toolchain/generic.cmake`: configures the toolchain for "generic" use (mostly to run the C preprocessor on the generated :ref:`device-tree` file).
+- :file:`cmake/toolchain/generic.cmake`: configures the toolchain for "generic" use, which mostly means running the C preprocessor on the generated :ref:`device-tree` file.
-- :file:`cmake/toolchain/target.cmake`: configures the toolchain for use building Zephyr and your application's source code.
+- :file:`cmake/toolchain/target.cmake`: configures the toolchain for "target" use, i.e. building Zephyr and your application's source code.

 See the zephyr files :zephyr_file:`cmake/generic_toolchain.cmake` and :zephyr_file:`cmake/target_toolchain.cmake` for more details on what your